Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 Nimmanhaemin: Best Place To Stay In Chiang Mai For Nightlife

-Officially called Nimmanhaemin, Nimman is the best place in Chiang Mai to work remotely but also for the nightlife and cafes.
+Officially called Nimmanhaemin, Nimman is the best part of Chiang Mai to work remotely, also for the nightlife and cafes.

 Its proximity to the Old City makes it an overall great spot to walk around or and party all night long.
 And while it’s the perfect place for youngsters, it is also a safe haven for families willing to enjoy some well-deserved quality time.

 Just like the Old City, Nimmanhaemin has all kinds of properties here, from budget hotels to fantastic resorts.
 Here are a few of our favorite:

 Located 150 feet from the popular Nimmanhaemin Road, Alexa Nimman hostel is close to shopping and nightlife.
 But despite the close proximity, Alexa Nimman hostel is a clean and quiet place to rest your head.

 Whether you’re looking for an ultra-cheap accommodation option (dorm room style bunk beds) or a private room, you can find it at Alexa Nimman.

 And the best part of this hostel?
 There’s an attached co-working area for guests.
 This is by far one of the best places to stay in Chiang Mai, Thailand.